Optimal post-selection inference for sparse signals: a nonparametric empirical-Bayes approach: Results on simulated and real data

 \cite{Kelly2010} provide full details of the data and the experiment.
 For our purposes, the relevant fact is that the data for each neuron pair can be assumed to take the form $z_i \sim N(\theta_i, 1)$ (we use $i$ to index pairs, which can be thought of as edges in a network).
 Here $\theta_i$ can be interpreted as a log rate ratio: that is, $e^{\theta_i}$ represents how much more often, in multiplicative terms, the two neurons in pair $i$ fire together, compared to the rate one would expect if they were firing independently.
 Thus if $\theta_i \approx 0$, the two neurons are plausibly independent, while if $\theta_i$ is substantially larger than zero, they exhibit an interesting pattern of fine-time-scale synchronous firing.
 The case $\theta_i < 0$ is less well understood scientifically, but potentially interesting as well.

 In our analysis, we assume no parametric form of the prior for $\theta$, preferring instead to use the nonparametric saFAB procedure outlined in \S\ref{sec:nonp-proc} to estimate the prior via predictive recursion.
-We use $S \ \{y : |y| > 2 \}$ as a very liberal selection region.
+We use $S = \{y : |y| > 2 \}$ as a very liberal selection region.
 Here selection acts jointly on $\theta_i$ and $y_i$, since we will form confidence sets only for those $\theta_i$ that meeting an initial screen of significance.

-function, and Figure~\ref{fig:cotex-intervals} shows the saFAB confidence sets as compared to the selection-adjusted UMAU confidence sets.
+Figure~\ref{fig:cotex-intervals} shows the saFAB confidence sets as compared to the selection-adjusted UMAU confidence sets.
 The asymmetry in these intervals reflects that fact that most signals in the data set corresponding to presumed cases where $\theta_i > 0$ (synchrony enhancement), rather than $\theta_i < 0$ (synchrony suppression).
 Indeed, there are clear scientific reasons to suspect than many neuron pairs will have $\theta_i > 0$, but the case $\theta_i < 0$ would be unusual.
 Our analysis detects this fact without having to assume it, and adapts to it via the choice of the spending function.

 For the large majority selected test statistics, about 85\%, our saFAB method produces a shorter interval than the UMAU method.
 The saFAB intervals are considerably more efficient; the average width of the saFAB intervals is 3.38, about 11.3\% smaller than the average width of UMAU intervals, which is 3.81.
 While the saFAB intervals are wider for some of the larger test statistics, these observations are relatively few.
 Indeed, because the marginal distribution of selected test statistics is tightly concentrated near the boundary of the selection region, these are the intervals which receive the efficiency gains of our procedure by design.
 Having tighter intervals for these observations is important since there is a greater chance of them being false positives.